honeytrap/honeytrap-docs/content/about/about-dtact.md

 ## DTACT

 <hr>
 DTACT solves data problems and operates at the important intersection of big data, AI, national security, cybersecurity and neuro-diversity.
+We aggregate, clean and enrich large volumes of data as they flow in; always with a purpose and on a mission to create a positive impact.

 **Purpose, Mission, Impact.**

-## Our others products

-## Raven
+## DTACT Raven

-DTACT Raven is a powerfull data streaming platform.
-By using our modular brick framework we make it possible to process transform and enrich your data at near-realtime.
+Raven is an agnostic and scalable data streaming platform build with a `brick` framework.
+Set up your data infrastructure to generate, distribute and retrieve actionable insights when you need them most,and when they matter most.

-Connect your HoneyTrap(s) to Raven to gain beter insights into the collected data.
+Connect your HoneyTrap(s) to Raven to supercharge the collected data.
+Automatically enrich your HoneyTrap data-flow and watch and analyze the data near-realtime with our next-gen solutions.

 [Find out more about DTACT Raven.](https://dtact.com/solutions#content)